Industry Marketing

 For mortgage campaigns, common review areas include:

-The eCFR version of Regulation N lists prohibited mortgage advertising representations, including material misrepresentations about rates, APR, fees, taxes and insurance, prepayment penalties, variability of terms, government affiliation, source of the communication, approval likelihood and refinancing or modification claims.
-In practice, this means every rate or payment example should pass a strict compliance review before launch.
+For campaigns aimed at the United States, Regulation N lists prohibited material misrepresentations about mortgage terms, rates, APR, fees, taxes and insurance, prepayment penalties, government affiliation, approval likelihood and refinancing or modification claims.
+Regulation Z contains additional advertising rules for credit secured by a dwelling, including requirements triggered by particular rate or payment claims.
+In practice, every US rate or payment example should pass qualified compliance review before launch.
+Other markets have their own rules and licensing requirements.

 This article is marketing guidance, not legal or compliance advice.
 A lender, broker or loan officer should use internal compliance review and jurisdiction-specific counsel where needed.